AustinMichaelColeman/melo-gen-ai/README.md

 # melo-gen-ai

-MeloGenAI is a playlist generator plugin for ChatGPT and for YouTube Music™.
+MeloGenAI is a playlist creator plugin for ChatGPT and for YouTube Music™.

 ## Features